Redocly/redocly-cli/.changeset/nervous-bikes-wait.md

 "@redocly/cli": patch
 ---

-Fixed an issue when valid Redocly tokens were not recognized.
+Fixed an issue where valid Redocly tokens were not recognized.